MichaelJHTaggart/wizzi-quills/README.md

 ## How to contribute

  - Join the web dev club discord [here](https://discord.gg/mPPTAFn5KA)
  - DM Michael J.H.
-Taggart saying you want to contribute
+Taggart (b1ueh4wk) saying you want to contribute to wizzi-quills providing your github username
  - Receive an invite to the repository, and be assigned an issue/task to complete
+ - Create a branch
- - Click on the Edit in Codeflow ⚡️ button on your issue/task
+ - Write (your code either using the Edit in Codeflow link OR locally)
- - Sign up if needed
- - Type your code
- - Submit a pull request with the changes you have made
+ - Submit a pull request from your branch to main
  - Ask for another issue/task when your pull request is approved

 ## Technologies to be implemented: